siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 For this use case, we could use either.
 I chose shortcodes since most of the other solutions use them, and I wanted to try them out for the first time.

 ## The code
-Now that you know how I think about images, I can explain my rational behind my solution.
+Now that you know how I think about images, I can explain my rationale behind my solution.

 Some of the existing alternatives were shortcodes that provided the full image tag based on the filename, alt, and a few other attributes.
 I wanted the ability to also provide all the attributes previously mentioned (loading, sizes, etc.) plus others like `class`.